b4mad/op1st-emea-b4mad/README.md

 ou or cluster scoped manifests.
 They implement a specific functionality/configuration that is specific to a single environment.

+A few of the configurations [recommended for Single-Node OpenShift](https://docs.openshift.com/container-platform/4.12/scalability_and_performance/ztp_far_edge/ztp-reference-cluster-configuration-for-vdu.html) have been implemented as well.

 ## Infrastructure Services

 On the nostromo environment we have deployed and configured the following infrastructure services: